 Employee communication is the back-and-forth dialogue or information sharing between management and employees, whether it’s via email, instant messaging, voice or video chat, or in-person conversations.
 This communication works best when it’s a two-way street of open and honest dialogue.

-Addressing that problem calls for a dialogic communications approach, also known as two-way communication, which involves regular check-ins where managers listen to the other party, ask questions and request employee feedback, even if it may be difficult to hear, Walter told Built In.
-This can help lay the groundwork for employees to feel comfortable openly exchanging ideas, sharing their concerns, and freely discussing observations with management.
+Two-way communication involves regular check-ins where managers listen to the other party, ask questions and request employee feedback, even if it may be difficult to hear.
+This can help lay the groundwork for employees to feel comfortable openly exchanging ideas, sharing their concerns and freely discussing observations with management.

 More on Leadership QualitiesWhat Is Leadership, Really?